Do you have issues with your Record of Employment?

 Grievances for Less Than 100% Remediation

 If after checking your recent pay statements via HR Self Serve, you have received less than 100% remediation pay, CUPE 3903 is able to file a grievance on your behalf in order to advocate that you get all the pay you are owed.
-A Jotform link will be released soon for you to upload the relevant information, which includes:
+A Jotform link has been created for you to upload the relevant information, which includes:

 • All Written Offers of Appointment for 2023-24